This post may contain affiliate links. Please read our disclosure policy.

 If I feel like I stepped out of line and the punishment didn’t fit the crime (example: Lose electronics for a week because they didn’t make their bed today) I will just say: “I’m sorry.
-I went overboard today.
-I shouldn’t have yelled like that.
+I went overboard today and I shouldn’t have yelled like that.
 After thinking it over, I’ve decided that two days is plenty, but you also have to do an extra chore today to make up for the one that I had to do for you.”

 7- Talk TO your child, not AT your child.